-This is easily the most popular of the four traditional pilgrim routes and is the one commonly referred to in English as the Way of Saint James (who translates as Saint Jacques in French and as Santiago in Spanish).
+Starting in le Puy and commonly referred to in English as the Way of Saint James (who translates as Saint Jacques in French and as Santiago in Spanish), this is easily the most popular of the four traditional pilgrim routes.

 In terms of scenery it is also probably the most interesting, as it starts in the high plateau of the Massif Central, with its treeless grasslands and drystone walls, then drops suddenly to follow the valley of the river Lot, where there is a succession of fairy-tale villages.

 Crossing the Tarn and the Adour, the track enters the rich rolling expanses of Gascony and arrives at the Basque village of Saint-Jean-Pied-de-Port, the end of the French half of the pilgrimage.

 The traditional route has been approximately replicated by a marked pathway or Grande Randonnée (GR).
 The Way of Le Puy is the GR65, and there are three accompanying guide books put out by the French Walking Club, the Fédération Française de la Randonnée Pédestre, commonly known as the FFRP (see Maps and Guides).

 There is also an alternative marked track, very similar to the GR65 but not identical, managed by the Amis de Saint Jacques, a religious organisation.

 To get the maps and guides for these, it is necessary to acquire a créanciale (or crédentiale), a sort of religious passport, either from your local bishop or from a cathedral or Office of Tourism in France.
 The créanciale also entitles you to stay in special refuges.

 These pilgrim refuges, called “gîtes d’étape” provide basic overnight accommodation and often a communal dinner as well.
 The food is plain but plentiful and the atmosphere around the table is usually very congenial.